 Remember these checks are meant for a guide only - there may be a legitimate reason why some points cannot be fulfilled.

 Always try and get as much information from the seller.
-Ideally, video calls which will allow you to see the dog/puppies.
+Ideally, meet the animal in person, or have video calls which will allow you to see the dog/puppies.

 If you genuinely feel there is something wrong with the seller, you should report them to the correct authorities.